rwhite5279/towers_of_hanoi/README.md

     vertically, a more intuitive format that matches with the physical process of moving disks.
 This version is an important step toward working toward a purely graphics-based representation of the solution.
+* `towers-v4-object-vertical_text.py`
+    This solution offers the same algorithm, but with a Tower class used to manage the list of disks.
+The advantage of writing a Tower class is that the lisk manipulation is hidden from the user.
+The disadvantage is that, for programmers comfortable with lists, the class is another layer of abstraction.
+This is still just a vertical column of values used to represent the towers.
+We need to move on to the graphics!

 The Towers of Hanoi Problem
 ---------------------------